 MAIER is excited to announce we will be offering a special two-day training “Implementing the SCERTS Assessment Process (SAP) to Guide Program Development for Children with Autism Spectrum Disorders.”
 Amy Laurent, Ph.D., OTR/L, coauthor of the SCERTS model and a national trainer, will present this workshop on May 3 & 4, 2018 in Brunswick, Maine.
 Please note, this training opportunity is in addition to our Professional Development Series and requires a separate registration.
 This special two-day training is being offered for just $100 per person.

 “The SCERTS Model is a comprehensive, multidisciplinary approach to enhancing communication and social-emotional abilities of individuals with ASD….
 SCERTS refers to Social Communication, Emotional Regulation, and Transactional Support (Prizant & Weatherby, 2005, Vol. 1, p.1).
 The SCERTS model is a research-based approach supported by the clinical practice of the authors.
 Training will lead to thorough understanding of the SCERTS model and provide participants with the knowledge and skills to implement the model in their classrooms.
 We encourage you to register with others in your school team, as SCERTS utilizes a team approach.
 Space is limited for this training so be sure to register early!
-Registration will open in early 2018, so check back soon!
+Register online using our secure registration site.

 Registration covers two full days of training, all handouts and materials, follow-up support with the trainer, and continental breakfast each day.
 Training will take place at the Brunswick Hotel and Tavern in Brunswick, ME.
 Contact hours are awarded upon completion of the workshop.
 CEUs (1.2) are available with a $20 processing fee.
 Download flyer